 - DSF and our Medical Advisory Board performed a survey of the community to collect information on side-effects following COVID-19 vaccination.
-While the manuscript is in preparation, preliminary results can be reviewed in this blog post from August 2021.
-The information will also be presented at AES 2021 (poster #1.411).
+A summary of the results can be reviewed in this blog post from August 2021.

 - Overall, COVID-19 vaccination was well tolerated among 120 individuals, with 50% of individuals experiencing no side effects from COVID-19 vaccination.
 While 13% of individuals did experience some increased seizure activity following a dose of a COVID-19 vaccine, there were no reports of status epilepticus.

 - DSF presented a poster at the 2021 American Epilepsy Society Meeting detailing the results.

 - This work was published in Epilepsia in 2022 and is openly available for download:

 Hood, V., Berg, A.T., Knupp, K.G., Koh, S., Laux, L., Meskis, M.A., Zulfiqar-Ali, Q., Perry, M.S., Scheffer, I.E., Sullivan, J., Wirrell, E., Andrade, D.M., 2022.
 COVID-19 vaccine in patients with Dravet syndrome: Observations and real-world experiences.
 Epilepsia. https://doi.org/10.1111/epi.17250